 The University of Texas at Arlington strongly emphasizes the Federal Work-Study program (FWS) for the following reasons:

-- FWS helps defray a portion of educational expenses for students and reduces reliance on student loans.
+- FWS helps fund a portion of educational expenses for students and reduces reliance on student loans.

 - It enables both graduate and undergraduate students to work part-time to develop valuable skills that will enhance their education and benefit them in their career planning.